dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 How do I submit workflow metrics?
 ---------------------------------

 .. note:: Submitting workflow metrics is only available for admins, curators, and platform partners.
-If you're a platform owner and you don't have a platform partner user, please contact us via our `GitHub <https://github.com/dockstore/dockstore/issues>`_ issues or `Gitter <https://gitter.im/ga4gh/dockstore>`_ and we will help you get set up.
+If you're a platform owner and you don't have a platform partner user, please contact us via our `GitHub <https://github.com/dockstore/dockstore/issues>`_ issues or open a helpdesk ticket on `Discourse <https://discuss.dockstore.org/>`_ and we will help you get set up.

 Go to https://dockstore.org/api/static/swagger-ui/index.html#/extendedGA4GH/executionMetricsPost.
 This is the endpoint used to submit metrics to Dockstore.
 Click the "Try it out” button.